Just getting started with your drone? Follow these 17 tips.

 We put together a step-by-step drone certification guide for you here.
 If you want to take things a step further and prep for the Part 107 test, make sure to check out Drone Pilot Ground School, our test prep course to help you get ready for the certification exam.

-On the other hand, if you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, you’ll just need to abide by standard safety guidelines as regulated per the FAA.
+On the other hand, if you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, you’ll just need to abide by standard safety guidelines as regulated per the FAA, and register your drone with the FAA.

 A few of those guidelines include: